jorchard/uw/bio.markdown

 24. The first neuroscience [journal article](http://www.frontiersin.org/Journal/Abstract.aspx?s=237&name=computational_neuroscience&ART_DOI=10.3389/fncom.2013.00179&utm_source=Email_to_rerev_&utm_medium=Email&utm_content=T1_11.5e1_author1&utm_campaign=Email_publication) from my lab was published in 2013.
 25. Moved to Bristol, England (with family in tow) for 12-month sabbatical, 2013-2014.
 I was hosted by the [School of Experimental Psychology](http://www.bristol.ac.uk/psychology/), and was honoured with the title **IAS Benjamin Meaker Visiting Professor**.
 26. Moved back to Canada after my sabbatical.
-27. I am taking my family on another 12-month sabbatical, this time to the [University of Otago](https://www.otago.ac.nz/) in Dunedin, New Zealand, hosted by the [Artificial Intelligence Group](https://aigrp.otago.ac.nz/).
+27. I was supposed to taking my family on another 12-month sabbatical to New Zealand.
+However, the coronavirus pandemic hit just a few months before, so it's been delayed.